repasscloud/lunavpn-lvfu/README.md

-# LunaVPN fu
+# LunaVPN-fu

-Welcome to LunaVPN fu – where "fu" stands for "Functioning Unit"!
+Welcome to LunaVPN-fu – where "fu" stands for "Functioning Unit"!
 Because in IT, we like things to function smoothly, just like a well-oiled code machine.

 ## Build Instructions